 In March 2007 the UN Security Council unanimously adopted Resolution 1747, which inter alia, established an embargo on the export from Iran of all arms and related materials, thereby banning all states and groups from purchasing or receiving arms from Iran.
 The resolution also called on all states to 'exercise vigilance and restraint' in their supply of any items covered by the UN Register of Conventional Arms to Iran.

 Unlike most UNSC arms embargoes, certain weapons including larger land based Surface to Air Missile (SAM) systems and most Small Arms and Light Weapons (SALW) and other equipment delivered specifically for military use are not covered by the arms embargo in resolution 1929.
-However states are called upon to exercise restraint in the supply of arms and related materiel not covered by the embargo to Iran.
+However states were called upon to exercise restraint in the supply of arms and related materiel not covered by the embargo to Iran.

 As part of an international agreement on the Iranian nuclear programme, the Joint Comprehensive Plan of Action (JCPOA) of 14 July 2015, the UNSC adopted unanimously resolution 2231 on 20 July 2015.
-It stipulates it will change the UN sanctions on Iran as soon as the International Atomic Energy Agency (IAEA) provides a report to the UNSC which conforms that Iran has taken the actions related to its nuclear programme specified in the JCPOA.
-From the JCPOA Adoption Day, which occurred on 18 october 2015, the provisions related to restrictions on the export from and transfer to Iran of conventional weapons or related goods and services are no longer blanket embargoes.
+It stipulated it would change the UN sanctions on Iran as soon as the International Atomic Energy Agency (IAEA) provided a report to the UNSC which conforms that Iran has taken the actions related to its nuclear programme specified in the JCPOA.
+From the JCPOA Adoption Day, which occurred on 18 october 2015, the provisions related to restrictions on the export from and transfer to Iran of conventional weapons or related goods and services were no longer blanket embargoes.

 Instead the Security Council decides on a case-by-case basis whether to permit the transfer of goods and technology that could contribute to the development of nuclear weapon delivery systems based on the inclusion of appropriate end-user guarantees and Iran committing not to use such items for nuclear weapon delivery systems.
 This provision will be lifted 8 years after the JCPOA Adoption Day, i.e. on 18 october 2023.